-- 1.1) How will the savings measures identified in the Budget be achieved by your agency? - 1.2) What are the risks to achieving the savings identified? - 1.3) Are there any low priority programs your agency is ceasing or reducing?
+- 1.1) How will the savings measures identified in the Budget be achieved by your agency? - 1.2) What are the risk to achieving the savings identified? - 1.3) Are there any low priority programs your agency is ceasing or reducing?
 If so, please provide details.

-Answer: 1.1-1.3)
+Answer (for 1.1 to 1.3):

 As part of the 2016-17 Budget, the Government announced a third tranche of Agency Expenditure Reviews (AERs) to apply to 54 agencies and deliver savings commencing in 2017-18.
 The objective of AERs is to ensure that, as circumstances change over time, the programs delivered by agencies remain a Government priority and continue to be delivered in an efficient and effective manner.
-Savings allocations are to be held at a global level until allocated to agencies as part of the 2016-17 Mid-year Review, with specific savings measures to be announced as part of the 2017-18 Budget.
+Total savings have been allocated to WA Health in 2017-18, 2018-19 and 2019-20 for the AER-Reallocation of Non-Hospital Expenditure and are shown at p.318 of the 2016-17 Budget Paper No.2, Vol.1; with the intention for savings to be directed into Hospital Services Expenditure.
 Agency measures to achieve allocated savings will be developed for consideration in the 2017-18 Budget process.